kunchenkodm/disconnected-landlords-project/Public Data.md

 ```

 ### 3. **Handling Rate Limits**
-- Companies House API allows up to **600 requests per 5 minutes**.
-Implement throttling if working with large datasets to avoid hitting the limit.
+- Companies House API allows up to 600 requests per 5 minutes.
+It is recommended to implement throttling techniques (limiting how often a function is called or how much data is transmitted within a specific time period) when working with large datasets to avoid exceeding this limit.

-- Example of a delay:
+Example code:
 ```python
 import time